 Drowned memories meant they were more concerned with the bumblers seeing them than they let on.
 If the humans were to see, Cold Snap could chase them down and use its magic to erase the encounter from their minds.
 This might’ve conferred a tactical advantage if Heavenly Lovers wasn’t also loaded with a spell that only affected bumblers.

 “We’ve got more experience in our left leg than you’ve got in your entire assemblage,” Drupe said, referencing Twarly’s extensive combat record.
 The catfish leg extended aggressively, pointing its knee at Cold snap like the barrel of a gun.

 “That’s why we brought two!” the voice in Honeydome exclaimed.
 Phunth!
 The door to one of the portable toilets flew open, and out stepped a third fairanquin.
 Chaxium had to perform her little analysis all over again as it approached and stood beside its partner.

-The head was borne from the bat ferrier called Echoface, its transparent ears pulled over its eyes like goggles.
+The head was born from the bat ferrier called Echoface, its transparent ears pulled over its eyes like goggles.
 The left arm was Needlesleeve: a collection of tiny green spines resembling the branch of a fir tree.
 The right arm was Rattlegrip; its articulation was much like Snakewaist’s, but it was disguised as a rattlesnake.
 Its rattle was transformed into a bracelet that shook menacingly as they approached.